XiaoChao369/Xiao-et-al-2023-age-semen-models/README.md

 dirResult <- paste(dirModel, "/example_results", sep = "")  # for saving results
 ```

-## panel-I model
+## panel I model
-The panel-I model is a support vector machine with polynomial kernel (svmPoly)
+The panel I model is a support vector machine with polynomial kernel (svmPoly)
 model, including 11 AR-CpG markers, namely cg01789162, cg11262154, cg19998819,
 cg27231587, cg18037145, cg19983027, cg27111970, cg03634854, cg03030301,
 cg04119405, and cg25715498.
 This model can be used to estimate individual age